 Non - sugar carbohydrates

 These are also known as dietary fibre and roughage

 Cannot be digested in the body and absorb large amounts of water

 They aid the removal of waste from the body by a process known as peristalsis

 Peristalsis is the muscular movement of food along the gut

-Refined foods contain few if any NSPs
+Refined foods contain very small amounts, if any, fibre.

 Produce heat and energy